kkma89/dmcalc/README.md

 ## Usage

-Minimum running example:
+* Minimum running example:

 `dmcalc.py -E ephemeris.par -M model.sm data.fits`

-where, `ephemeris.par` is the ephemeris file of the pulsar, `model.sm` is the template file and `data.fits` is the
+where, `ephemeris.par` is the ephemeris file of the pulsar, `model.sm` is the template file and `data.fits` is the data file.
+Additionally, there are other options that can be useful for further analysis.
+This also produces an plot of the DM corrected data and different stages of the fitting as shown below.

 [psrfits]: https://www.atnf.csiro.au/research/pulsar/psrfits_definition/Psrfits.html
 [psrchive]: http://psrchive.sourceforge.net/
 [tempo2]: https://bitbucket.org/psrsoft/tempo2/src/master/
 [tiburzi2019]: https://ui.adsabs.harvard.edu/abs/2019MNRAS.487..394T/abstract
 [sklearn]: https://scikit-learn.org/stable/index.html
-[kkma_dmcalc]:
+[kkma_dmcalc]: www.arxiv.org/